Cartroo/ttrack/README.md

 disturb you - for example, if you are interrupted by calls from customers, you could create a task `customersupport` to track this.

+Remember that context switches are budgeted against the new task (i.e. the "interrupting" task), not the old one (i.e. the "interrupted" task).

 To count as a context switch and be included in the totals for the `switches` report, a task must be different to the previous task and start less than a minute after the first one ended.
-When reporting by tag rather than task, the definition is changed to the new task must have at least one tag which the old task does not.
+When reporting by tag rather than task, the switch is only counted if the new task has at least one tag which the old task does not.

 For example, if two different tasks both have only the `coding` tag then switching between them will count as a context switch in a `task` report, but not in a `tag` report.
+By comparison, if the old task was tagged with "A", "B" and "C" and the new task tagged with "C", "D" and "E" then the context switches count would be incremented for tags "D" and "E" only due to the change.

 Advanced Usage